Non-Obvious Manipulability for Single-Parameter Agents and Bilateral Trade: Introduction

-There have been few papers that build directly on \cite{Troyan2020} so far.
-Aziz and Lam~\cite{Aziz2020} study NOM in the context of voting rules and provide conditions under which certain rules and classes of rules are NOM.
-They show that certain rules are OM if the number of outcomes is large relative to the number of voters.
-They also look at how to compute such manipulations and present algorithms based on polynomial-time reductions to the Constructive Coalitional Unweighted Manipulation problem.
-These yield polynomial-time algorithms for computing obvious manipulations under the $k$-approval voting rule.
-Ortega and Segal-Halevi~\cite{Ortega2019} study NOM and indirect mechanisms in the context of cake-cutting and show that the conflict between truthtelling and fairness is resolved when relaxing strategyproofness to NOM.
-They show that NOM is compatible with the notion of proportionality, in which each agent receives an equal portion of the cake, and that both of these properties are satisfied by a discrete adaptation of the moving knife mechanism.
-Like \cite{Li2017}, they note how incentive properties may vary between theoretically equivalent mechanisms for agents with bounded rationality.
+Several papers build directly on Troyan and Morrill's work. \cite{Aziz2020} study NOM voting rules and provide conditions under which certain classes of rules are NOM, and this may depend on the number of outcomes relative to the number of voters.
+They also provide algorithms to compute such manipulations using polynomial-time reductions to the unweighted coalitional manipulation problem, which yield polynomial-time algorithms under the $k$-approval voting rule. \cite{Ortega2019} study indirect NOM mechanisms for cake-cutting and show that relaxing strategyproofness to NOM resolves the conflict between truthtelling and fairness: unlike strategyproofness, NOM is compatible with proportionality.
+Like \cite{Li2017} they note how incentive properties may vary between theoretically equivalent mechanisms for agents with bounded rationality. \cite{Psomas2022} study fairly allocating indivisible goods to agents with additive valuations.
+They show the existence of deterministic NOM mechanisms which achieve envy-freeness up to one good (EF1), and highlight a conflict for NOM under different objective functions -- they provide a social welfare maximising NOM mechanism for $n \ge 3$ agents and in contrast show that any optimal mechanism for egalitarian or Nash welfare is obviously manipulable.
+They also provide an efficiency-preserving black box reduction from designing NOM and EF1 mechanisms to designing EF1 algorithms.